tinacms/tina.io/content/blog/announcing-extending-tina.md

 We are going to be using the `schema` file on the backend and fronend (previously it was just the frontend) so all imports from `@tinacms/cli` need to be changed to `tinacms` .

-### 2 add `defineConfig`  to the schema.
+### 2. add `defineConfig`  to the schema

-We are now recommending that your config be seperate fromt he wrapper component and placed in the `schema.{ts,tsx,js}` or in its only folder.
+We are now recommending that your config be seperate from the wrapper component and placed in the `schema.{ts,tsx,js}` or in its only folder.

 So previously the schema file would look like this